-Although the antioxidants in cranberries can play a significant role in keeping dogs healthy--for example, they can improve cognitive function and alleviate allergies and other skin issues--the problem is that just because the berries have health benefits doesn't necessarily mean the juice does.
+Although the antioxidants in cranberries can role in the health of various systems, the problem is that just because the berries have health benefits doesn't necessarily mean the juice does.

 While the red, acidic berry is low-calorie while being full of vitamin C, fiber, and potassium, cranberry juice is high in sugar and may contain other ingredients that can be harmful to your pup.
 For the same reason, you should also avoid offering your dog cranberry sauce.
-When consuming cranberries in juice (or jellied) form, both humans and animals are missing out on some of the key health benefits of the fruit, such as fiber, which can help with everything from warding off heart disease, hypertension, and diabetes, as well as helping to prevent certain gastrointestinal diseases.
+When consuming cranberries in juice (or jellied) form, both humans and animals are missing out on some of the key health benefits of the fruit, such as fiber, which may help with controlling blood sugar in diabetics and bowel health.

-Additionally, whole cranberries (when offered in moderation) can improve your dog’s bladder health, fight bacteria, and help prevent cancer, and all while improving their doggy smile with reduced tartar and plaque buildup.
+Additionally, whole cranberries (when offered in moderation) are thought to improve your dog’s bladder health and fight bacteria that cause bad breath.
 For that reason, the disease-fighting cranberry is used in some dog food recipes because of all the vitamins and minerals.

 Can Drinking Cranberry Juice Benefit Dogs?

 Like many fruits, cranberries are full of nutrients and antioxidants.
-But cranberry juice is laden with sugar and other ingredients that aren't Fido-friendly, so any potential benefits they may reap from the cranberries themselves can be cancelled out by the juice's not-so-healthy ingredients.
+Many available cranberry juices are laden with sugar and other ingredients that aren't Fido-friendly, so any potential benefits they may reap from the cranberries themselves could be cancelled out by the juice's not-so-healthy ingredients.
 That's why you'll always want to choose unsweetened cranberry juice, and be sure to read the label closely to identify any preservatives or other harmful ingredients.

 The reason that some pet parents began offering cranberry juice to their dogs in the first place is due to its ability to help fight urinary tract infections (UTIs).
 These painful bladder infections can affect both dogs and humans alike, and can cause sharp pain in your pooch's abdomen and lower back as well as a burning sensation when they do urinate.
 The infection can progress to the kidneys, which can lead to other serious health conditions.
 If your dog is dealing with a UTI, you may notice symptoms such as straining or the appearance of pain or discomfort when they urinate.

 However, cranberry has long been considered a safe remedy for this problem.
-Cranberry juice's natural diuretic nature works by boosting the level of acidity in the urine, making it harder for bacteria to adhere itself to the wall of your dog’s bladder and allowing the bacteria to be flushed out of their system.
-In fact, some studies have shown that drinking cranberry juice may even help prevent UTIs in the first place.
+Cranberries contain proanthocyanidins, which are compounds that may help prevent bacteria from adhering to the bladder wall and setting up an infection.
+In fact, some studies in humans have shown that drinking cranberry juice may even help prevent UTIs in the first place.

 If your veterinarian diagnoses your pup with a UTI, he or she may prescribe medicine or antibiotics to help combat the issue.
-Other ways to prevent your dog from developing a UTI is to make sure they drink enough water, keep them well-groomed (particularly around the genital area), and allow your dog to have frequent potty breaks since bacteria multiplies the longer urine sits in the bladder.
+Other ways to prevent your dog from developing a UTI is to make sure they drink enough water, keep them well-groomed (particularly around the genital area), and allow your dog to have frequent potty breaks.

 The Dangers of Cranberry Juice for Dogs

 Even though cranberries aren't toxic to dogs, it doesn't necessarily mean you'll want to allow your dog to drink cranberry juice.
 A health concern with fruit is that the high sugar and acid content can cause gastrointestinal issues for your dog, including vomiting and diarrhea, and offering your dog juice (or any drink that isn't water) always carries that risk.
-If your dog experiences these symptoms after drinking cranberry juice, they should subside on their own; if they don't, pet owners should should consult with their veterinarian.
+If your dog experiences these symptoms after drinking cranberry juice, they should subside on their own; if they don't, your should should consult your veterinarian.